Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

-Along another line of research, a Newton-type extragradient method was analyzed in \cite{Monteiro2010} for finding a zero of a smooth monotone operator under the HPE framework \cite{Solodov1999}, and was shown to achieve an iteration complexity of $\bigO(\epsilon^{-\frac{2}{3}})$.
-Later, it was further extended to the composite objective with the same convergence rate \cite{Monteiro2012}.
-More recently, the authors in \cite{Bullins2020} proposed second-order and higher-order methods by directly extending the analysis of the classical mirror-prox method \cite{Nemirovski2004}.
+Along another line of research, a Newton-type extragradient method was analyzed in \cite{Monteiro2010,Monteiro2012} for solving monotone inclusion problems under the HPE framework \cite{Solodov1999}, and was shown to achieve an iteration complexity of $\bigO(\epsilon^{-\frac{2}{3}})$.
+More recently, the authors in \cite{Bullins2022higher} proposed second-order and higher-order methods by directly extending the analysis of the classical mirror-prox method \cite{Nemirovski2004}.
 They proved that the proposed $p$-th-order method enjoys a complexity bound of $\bigO(\epsilon^{-\frac{2}{p+1}})$ for smooth convex-concave saddle point problems with Lipschitz $p$-th-order derivative.
 Later, the authors in \cite{Ostroukhov2020} built upon this work and proposed a restarted high-order mirror-prox method in the strongly-convex-strongly-concave setting, achieving a complexity bound of $\bigO(\kappa_p^{\frac{2}{p+1}}\log (\epsilon^{-1}))$.
-Under the additional assumption that the gradient of $f$ is Lipschitz, they further combined the restarted scheme with the cubic regularized Newton method in \cite{Huang2020}, leading to an overall complexity bound of $\bigO(\kappa_p^{\frac{2}{p+1}}\log (\kappa_1 \kappa_2)+\log\log(\epsilon^{-1}))$.
+Under the additional assumption that the gradient of $f$ is Lipschitz, they further combined the restarted scheme with the cubic regularized Newton method in \cite{Huang2022cubic}, leading to an overall complexity bound of $\bigO(\kappa_p^{\frac{2}{p+1}}\log (\kappa_1 \kappa_2)+\log\log(\epsilon^{-1}))$.
+While these works achieve comparable iteration complexities as ours, we remark that their overall complexity is worse due to the additional cost caused by their line search scheme.
+Specifically, the proposed two-stage line search subroutine in \cite{Monteiro2012} requires $O(\log\log(\epsilon^{-1}))$ calls to a subproblem solver per iteration.
+A simpler binary search subroutine is also considered in \cite{Bullins2022higher} with a higher per-iteration cost of $\mathcal{O}(\log(\epsilon^{-1}))$.
+In comparison, we prove that our line search scheme on average requires a constant number of calls to a subproblem solver per iteration, thus shaving the additional factor of $\bigO(\log\log(\epsilon^{-1}))$ from the computational complexity.
 Some existing results as well as ours are summarized in Table~\ref{tab:high_order}.

-We should point out that unlike the first-order methods mentioned earlier, the second-order and higher-order methods often require an expensive subroutine in each iteration.
-Specifically, the cubic regularization approach requires solving a nontrivial subproblem, while the Newton-type extragradient approach requires a line search scheme to select a stepsize with certain properties.
-To our best knowledge, only the works in \cite{Monteiro2012,Bullins2020} analyzed the complexity of the line search subroutine used in their second-order methods.
-In this paper, we will also give explicit complexity bounds for our line search scheme in terms of the number of calls to a subproblem solver.